BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Introduction

-In a federated learning system, however, the process of transmitting the compressed local stochastic gradients is vulnerable to adversarial attacks \cite{guerraoui2018hidden,kairouz2019advances}.
+In a federated learning system, however, the process of transmitting the compressed local stochastic gradients is vulnerable to adversarial attacks \cite{MAL-083,guerraoui2018hidden,chen2018internet,cao2019distributed,cao2020distributed}.
 Not all the workers are guaranteed to be reliable and send the true compressed local stochastic gradients.
 On the contrary, some of them may send faulty messages to bias the aggregation and lead the optimization process to a wrong direction.
-To characterize the attacks, we consider the Byzantine attack model where the number and identities of Byzantine workers are unknown to the master node.
+To characterize the attacks, we consider the Byzantine attacks model where the number and identities of Byzantine workers are unknown to the master node.
 The Byzantine workers are assumed to be omniscient, can collude with each other, and may send arbitrary malicious messages \cite{yang2020adversary}.
 To defend against Byzantine attacks, several robust aggregation rules have been proposed to replace the mean aggregation rule in the popular distributed stochastic gradient descent (SGD) algorithm \cite{chen2017distributed,yin2018byzantine,blanchard2017machine}.
-These approaches alleviate the influence of the malicious messages sent by the Byzantine workers on the optimization process.
-However, the stochastic noise introduced in selecting random samples to compute stochastic gradients brings difficulties to handling malicious messages.
-To cope with it, variance reduction methods \cite{khanduri2019byzantine,wu2020federated,karimireddy2020learning} are applied to mitigate the effect of stochastic noise and improve the ability to tolerate Byzantine attacks.
+These approaches are provably able to alleviate the influence of the malicious messages sent by the Byzantine workers on the optimization process.